 IoT Based Notification System Using Android App

 Presented here is a smart notification system for a door sensor, motion detector, fire alarm and doorbell using Raspberry Pi (RPi) and Pushover app.
 The project triggers an event through various sensors and sends notifications to your smartphone.
+These notifications are in real-time.

 More information about this project is available at: IoT Based Notification System Using Android App